Female Packing List for China in Summer: June, July, August

 - Make up & Toiletries:

 - Don’t let the heat scare you off bringing make up but be aware that some of it might melt off.
+You’ll want a makeup bag that is affordable and compact, like this one.

 - Bring your basics such as toothpaste, toothbrushes and deodorant, but if you need to save space nearly every hotel in China gives you free toothbrushes and paste.
 Even the cheap ones, and if you by some small chance find a hotel that doesn’t, you can buy one at Walmart or the chemist cheaply.